-To mark cows for identification, ranchers restrain the animals and press hot fire irons into their flesh, causing third-degree burns, as the cows bellow in pain and attempt to escape.
-Male calves’ testicles are ripped from their scrotums, often without pain relievers, and the horns of cows raised for beef are cut or burned off.
+To mark cows for identification, ranchers may restrain them and press hot fire irons into their flesh, which can cause third-degree burns, as they bellow in pain and attempt to escape.
+Often without providing any pain relief, workers typically cut male calves’ testicles from their scrotums or tightly clamp them so that they atrophy, and the horns of cows raised for beef are often cut or burned off.

-While “on the range,” most cows receive inadequate veterinary care, and as a result, many die from infection and injury.
-Every winter, cattle freeze to death in states such as Montana, Nebraska, and North Dakota.
-And every summer, cows collapse from heatstroke in states such as Texas and Arizona.
+While “on the range,” most cows receive inadequate veterinary care, and as a result, many become sick or die from infection and injury.
+In the winter, cattle freeze to death in states such as Nebraska, South Dakota, and Wyoming.
+And during the summer, they die from the heat in states such as Kansas and Texas.

-After about a year of facing the elements, cows are shipped to an auction lot and then across hundreds of miles to massive feedlots—feces- and mud-filled holding pens where they are crammed together by the thousands.
-Many arrive crippled or dead from the journey.
+After about a year of enduring harsh weather extremes, cows are shipped to an auction lot and then may be sent hundreds of miles away to massive feedlots—feces- and mud-filled holding pens where they’re crammed together by the thousands.
+Many are sick on arrival, and some die shortly afterward.

-The feedlot air is saturated with ammonia, methane, and other noxious chemicals, which build up from the huge amounts of manure, and the cows are forced to inhale these gases constantly.
-These fumes can give the cows chronic respiratory problems, making breathing painful.
+The feedlot air is saturated with ammonia, methane, and other noxious chemicals that build up from the huge amounts of manure, and the cows are forced to inhale these gases constantly.
+These fumes can give them chronic respiratory problems, making breathing painful.

-Take PETA’s Pledge to Be Vegan for 30 Days and try removing beef and other meat from your diet.
-After a month, you’ll see how much better you feel, and you’ll be happy knowing that you are doing your part to help put an end to this cruelty.
+Take PETA’s pledge to go vegan and try removing beef and other meat from your diet.
+After a month, you’ll see how much better you feel, and you’ll be happy knowing that you’re doing your part to help stop cruelty.